Skip to content

 Putting yourself in the shoes of a mentor can often be much more insightful than asking the mentor themselves.

-Why do we always turn to others for answers?
+Why do we turn to others for answers?

-And sure, sometimes that's true.
-Your doctor knows more about medicine.
-Your mechanic knows more about cars.
+Because we assume they know something we don't.
+And sometimes that's true—your doctor knows more about medicine, your mechanic knows more about cars.

 🫀 Trust (and train) your gut

-Ask yourself: What does my gut tell me?
-What feels right based on my experiences and knowledge? what feels right, even if it scares you a bit?
+So ask yourself: what does my gut say?
+What feels right, even if it scares me a bit?

 That last part is key.
-Often, what we think is fear is actually our gut pushing us towards growth.
+Often what we interpret as fear is actually our gut pushing us toward growth.

 🙋 So should I never ask for help?